 Why?
 Because everything else on that list will be taken care of if your solar panel installers are accredited by the CEC (Clean Energy Council).

-CEC-accredited solar installers will know all about the CEC-accredited components – from panels, and inverters, to solar batteries.
-They also know to install your solar system to meet Australian and NZ standards.
+CEC-accredited solar installers will know all about the CEC-accredited components, from panels and inverters to solar batteries.
+They also know how to install your solar system to meet Australian and New Zealand standards.

 And, particularly if you hire someone who operates near you, he/she should be well aware of local regulations.